muldjord/occurity/jobs/README.md

 * Example 2: `addexclude:optotypes/README.md
 * Example 3: `addexclude:%WORKDIR%/README.md

+### setexec:FILENAME
+Runs `chmod +x FILENAME` in order to make the file executable.
+This is important to apply to files moved or copied from a FAT32 usb pendrive, as they are often not executable.
+The main executable `Occurity` and all files from the `scripts` subfolder should all have this command run on them after an update to ensure Occurity works as expected.
+Otherwise Occurity might not start at all or the standby functions might not work as expected.

+* Example 1: `setexec:%HOME%/occurity/Occurity`
+* Example 2: `setexec:%HOME%/occurity/scripts/*.sh`

-### cpfile:SOURCEFILE;DESTINATIONFILE
+### cpfile:SRCFILE;DSTFILE
-Copies a file from `SOURCEFILE` to `DESTINATIONFILE`.
-If `DESTINATIONFILE` is left out it will copy the file using the filename from `SOURCEFILE`.
+Copies a file from `SRCFILE` to `DSTFILE`.
+If `DSTFILE` is left out it will copy the file using the filename from `SRCFILE`.
 Both are relative to the corresponding source and destination directiories set with `srcpath` and `dstpath` (documented elsewhere in this document) unless the file path starts with a `/`.

 * Example 1: `cpfile:Occurity` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file of the same name located at the path defined by `dstpath`.
 * Example 2: `cpfile:Occurity;OtherName` <-- This copies the source file `Occurity` from the path defined by `srcpath` to a destination file called `OtherName` located at the path defined by `dstpath`.
 * Example 3: `cpfile:/tmp/somefilename;/home/pi/someotherfilename` <-- This copies the source file `/tmp/somefilename` to the destination file `/home/pi/someotherfilename` ignoring the previously defined `srcpath` and `dstpath`.
 * Example 4: `cpfile:somefilename;/home/pi/someotherfilename` <-- This copies the source file `somefilename` to the destination file `/home/pi/someotherfilename`.
 The source file is relative to the path defined by `srcpath` while `dstpath` is ignored.

-### mvfile:SOURCEFILE;DESTINATIONFILE
+### mvfile:SRCFILE[;DSTFILE]
-Moves / renames a file from 'SOURCEFILE' to 'DESTINATIONFILE'.
-Both file paths must be non-relative.
-If 'DESTINATIONFILE' is left out it will automatically be set to the same as 'SOURCEFILE' with a 4-digit serial number added.
-This is useful for creating backups of existing files.
+Moves `SRCFILE` to `DSTFILE`.
+If `DSTFILE` is left out `SRCFILE` will be used with a 4-digit autoincremented serial added (eg `SRCFILE0000`).
+If `DSTFILE` already exists a 4-digit autoincremented serial will be added (eg. `DSTFILE0000`).

-WARNING!
-If 'DESTINATIONFILE' is set to an already existing file IT WILL BE OVERWRITTEN with the contents of 'SOURCEFILE'!
+Note!
+This command DOES NOT adhere to files added using `addexclude`!

-* Example 1: `mvfile:/media/%USER%/USBPEN/occurity/test.file`
+* Example 1: `mvfile:/media/%USER%/USBPEN/occurity/test.file` <-- Moves to `/media/%USER%/USBPEN/occurity/test.file0000`
-* Example 2: `mvfile:%HOME%/occurity/charts.xml;%HOME/occurity/charts.xml.old`
+* Example 2: `mvfile:%HOME%/occurity/charts.xml;%HOME/occurity/charts.xml.old` <-- If `%HOME/occurity/charts.xml.old` already exists it will move to `%HOME/occurity/charts.xml.old0000`

 ### rmfile:FILEPATH
 Removes a single file.
 A non-relative file path is required.

+Note!
+Files added using `addexclude` will NOT be removed!

-* Example 1: `rmpath:%HOME%/occurity/config.ini`
+* Example 1: `rmfile:%HOME%/occurity/config.ini`
-* Example 2: `rmpath:/media/%USER%/USBPEN/occurity/config.ini`
+* Example 2: `rmfile:/media/%USER%/USBPEN/occurity/config.ini`

-### cppath:SOURCEPATH;DESTINATIONPATH
+### cppath:SRCPATH;DSTPATH
 Copies a path, including subdirectories, from `sourcepath` to `destinationpath`.
 If `destinationpath` is left out it will copy the path using the path name from `sourcepath`.
 Both are relative to the corresponding source and destination directiories set with `srcpath` and `dstpath` (documented elsewhere in this document) unless the path name starts with a `/`.

+Note!
+Paths added using `addexclude` will NOT be copied!

 * Example 1: `cppath:optotypes` <-- This copies the source path `optotypes` from the path defined by `srcpath` to a destination path of the same name located at the path defined by `dstpath`.
 * Example 2: `cppath:optotypes;mypath` <-- This copies the source path `optotypes` from the path defined by `srcpath` to a destination path called `mypath` located at the path defined by `dstpath`.
 * Example 3: `cppath:/tmp/somepath;/home/pi/someotherpath` <-- This copies the source path `/tmp/somepath` to the destination path `/home/pi/someotherpath` ignoring the previously defined `srcpath` and `dstpath`.
 * Example 4: `cppath:somepath;/home/pi/someotherpath` <-- This copies the source path `somepath` to the destination path `/home/pi/someotherpath`.
 The source path is relative to the path defined by `srcpath` while `dstpath` is ignored.

-### mvpath:SOURCEPATH;DESTINATIONPATH
+### mvpath:SRCPATH[;DSTPATH]
-Moves / renames a path from 'SOURCEPATH' to 'DESTINATIONPATH'.
-Both paths must be non-relative.
-If 'DESTINATIONPATH' is left out it will automatically be set to the same as 'SOURCEPATH' with a 4-digit serial number added.
-This is useful for creating backups of existing paths.
+Moves `SRCPATH` to `DSTPATH`.
+If `DSTPATH` is left out `SRCPATH` will be used with a 4-digit autoincremented serial added (eg `SRCPATH0000`).
+If `DSTPATH` already exists a 4-digit autoincremented serial will be added (eg. `DSTPATH0000`).

-WARNING!
-If 'DESTINATIONPATH' is set to an already existing path IT WILL BE DELETED AND OVERWRITTEN with the contents of 'SOURCEPATH'!
+Note!
+This command DOES NOT adhere to paths added using `addexclude`!

-* Example 1: `mvpath:/media/%USER%/USBPEN/occurity/test.path`
+* Example 1: `mvpath:/media/%USER%/USBPEN/occurity/testpath` <-- Moves to `/media/%USER%/USBPEN/occurity/testpath0000`
-* Example 2: `mvpath:%HOME%/occurity/charts.xml;%HOME/occurity/charts.xml.old`
+* Example 2: `mvpath:%HOME%/occurity/testpath;%HOME/occurity/testpathnew` <-- If `%HOME/occurity/testpathnew` already exists it will move to `%HOME/occurity/testpathnew0000`

 ### rmpath:PATH[;ask]
 Recursively removes an entire non-relative path.
 If `;ask` is added after the path, it will ask before deleting each subdirectory.

+Note!
+Paths added using `addexclude` will NOT be removed!

 WARNING!
 This command can be dangerous to use!
 It removes ENTIRE directory trees, including all files and subdirectories.
 So BEWARE!
 Consider running it with `pretend:true` (documented elsewhere in this document) to test it.